cosinekitty/astronomy/source/js/README.md

 it is to view a planet away from the Sun's glare on a given date.
 It also determines whether the object is visible in the morning or evening;
 this is more important the smaller the elongation is.
 It is also used to determine how far a planet is from opposition, conjunction, or quadrature.

-**Kind**: global function

 | Param | Type | Description |
 | --- | --- | --- |